st155213/Free-YouTube-MP3-Downloader-Python/README.md

 - Uses browser cookies (Firefox, Edge, Chrome, Opera, Brave) if login is required
 - Saves files into a local `music` directory
 - Tested with **Python 3.13.7**
+Using the `.exe` file does not require a Python installation

 ---